mostafaabdelrahman/capstone-ci/Readme.md

 ## Project checklist
 - [x] All project code in this GitHub repo
 - [x] Project uses a centralized image repository -- > DockerHub
-- [ ] Kubernetes cluster is created using ekstool "using CloudFormation" LINK
+- [ ] Kubernetes cluster is created using `eksctl` "using CloudFormation" LINK

 ## Building pipline checklist:
 - [x] Linting code and docker file